Maltob03/MaltobKit/content/docs/LandingPage/index.md

 ---

-## Simple website for your app
+## Simple Website for Your App

-Ok you have published your beautifull app on the App Store or maybe you are thinking to publish your app after a TestFlight period.
-Maybe you need a place for your privacy and policy document, or a place where you can track all the changelogs.
-A website is the perfect solution
+Ok, you have published your beautiful app on the App Store, or maybe you are thinking of publishing your app after a TestFlight period.
+Perhaps you need a place for your privacy and policy documents or a space to track all the changelogs.
+A website is the perfect solution.

-## What you need
+### What You Need

-In order to make things easier as possible, we will use the potentiality of github pages, a service that will host our website with also a domain.
-So make sure you have a github account and a little expirience with git
+To make things as easy as possible, we will use the potential of GitHub Pages, a service that hosts websites with a domain.
+So make sure you have a GitHub account and a little experience with Git.

-## How it works
+### How It Works

 This is a static website built with the Jekyll framework.
-So what jekyll does is basically build a static website and the user can apply a theme or a template, so you don't need to code nothing.
-For this project you will use an already existsting template.
-You can go on this [repository](https://github.com/emilbaehr/automatic-app-landing-page.git)
+Jekyll builds a static website, and users can apply a theme or template without having to code anything.
+For this project, we will use an existing template.
+You can find it in this [repository](https://github.com/emilbaehr/automatic-app-landing-page.git).

-## What you have to do
+### What You Have to Do

-Firs step, fork the repository in order to have the same repository on your account.
-Once you have forked the repository make sure you have enabled github pages on this repo.
-So go in setting, in the lateral bar find Pages and make sure you have enabled.
-Now github will build and host will build and host your website without any problem.
+First step, fork the repository to have the same repository on your account.
+Once you have forked the repository, make sure you have enabled GitHub Pages for this repository.
+To do this, go to the repository's settings, find "Pages" in the sidebar, and make sure it is enabled.
+Now GitHub will build and host your website without any problems.

-## Cool feature
+### Cool Features

-Clone the repo and open it with your preferred text editor.
-The most interesting thing is that if you paste into the _config.yaml page your ios_app_id it grabs automatically the name, the icon, the price and other stuff.
-If this doesn't work you can modify the aspect from the _config.yaml.
-In case you want to add your privacy and policy terms or your changelog, there are two markdown files in the _pages folder that you can modify.
+Clone the repository and open it with your preferred text editor.
+The most interesting thing is that if you paste your iOS app ID into the `_config.yaml` file, it will automatically grab the name, icon, price, and other information.
+If this doesn't work, you can modify the appearance in the `_config.yaml` file.
+In case you want to add your privacy and policy terms or your changelog, there are two markdown files in the `_pages` folder that you can modify.

+---

+By following these steps, you can create a simple website for your app.
+Leverage the power of GitHub Pages and Jekyll to quickly generate a static website without coding everything from scratch.
+Customize the content according to your needs and provide your users with important information, such as privacy policies and changelogs.

+GitHub Pages takes care of hosting and building your website, allowing you to focus on delivering the content you want to showcase.
+Take advantage of this opportunity to create a dedicated space for your app and enhance the user experience.